Back

 435 does not go into 2 or 25 or even 250.

-We need to go all the way out the 2500 before we can start making sets fo 435.
+You need to go all the way out to 2500 before you can start making sets of 435.

-When dealing with larger numbers, sometimes we have to guess and then change our guess in order to find the correct numbers for our solution.
+When dealing with larger numbers, sometimes you have to guess and then change your guess in order to find the correct numbers for the solution.

-We are looking for a number, when multiplied to 435 that is close to 2500 but not more than it.
+You are looking for a number, when multiplied to 435, that is close to 2500 but not more than it.

 Guess #1: 7